skycoin/skycoin/README.md

 Security Improvements:
 - immunity from the Transaction Malleability attack
-- safe against mining cartels and 51% attacks
-- no hash collisions from duplicate coinbase outputs
+- immunity to the 51% attack
 - ECDSA signature compression support for smaller/faster transactions
+- no hash collisions or duplicate coinbase outputs
-- HTTPS/TLS encryption
+- HTTPS encryption

-Skycoin is the most secure cryptocoin that has even been designed.
-Skycoin is heavily based upon Bitcoin, but written from scratch to address the known issues with Bitcoin.
+Skycoin is the most secure and most usable cryptocoin that has ever been designed.

 No Mining
 ---------

 Satoshi has stated that mining is Bitcoin's only flaw.
 Miners are the greatest threat to Bitcoin's survival.
-Mining introduces human factors and greed into the survivability of Bitcoin as a currency.
+Mining introduces social factors and greed into the survivability of Bitcoin as a currency.

 Problems with Mining:
 - Dishonest miners are the greatest threat to Bitcoin
+- Bitcoin puts honest miners at a disadvantage to the mining cartels
+- cex.io allows people to rent a 51% attack by the minute
 - gigahash.io has abused its hashing power to steal Bitcoin from gambling sites
+- pools have begun capping block size to drive up transaction fees
 - Every month mining power is concentrated in the hands of fewer people
-- cex.io allows people to rent a 51% attack by the minute
+- the costs of mining are passed on to every Bitcoin holder
 - mining pools can form cartels to orphan blocks by honest miners
-- Bitcoin puts honest miners at a disadvantage to the mining cartels
-- mining cartels will rent capacity to orphan blocks from other pools, if they can
+- mining cartels can rent capacity to orphan blocks from other pools
-- pools have begun capping block size to drive up transaction fees
 - Mining ensures majority of new crypto-coins go to people with botnets, GPU farms and ASICs not available to the public
 - miners and electricity companies profit.
 Everyone else pays the costs.
 - block rewards create incentive to sybil attack network and influence block propagation.
 These attacks have slowed down blockchain downloads to unacceptable levels.
 - electricity used by mining is wasted
-- the costs of mining is passed on to every Bitcoin holder
 - Mining increases transaction fees to unsustainable levels when block rewards decrease.
 Satoshi has stated that this will make Bitcoin unusable for microtransactions.
 - Miners driving up transaction fees will make Bitcoin transaction fees higher than the banking system Bitcoin was created to replace.
 - rapid changes in hash rate and mining profitability introduce unnecessary price volatility into Bitcoin.
 Price volatility caused by mining discourages Merchants from transacting in Bitcoin.